Bill Bruford: 2009–2022: Retirement

 In early 2009, Bruford published his autobiography.
 Not long into his retirement, Bruford had a brief, low key stint in Ann Bailey's Soul House, a nine-piece band performing Motown and soul covers in Ewhurst, Surrey.

 In February 2016, after four and a half years of study, Bruford received a PhD degree in Music from the University of Surrey.
 He had wanted to do something related to music following his retirement, and considered his missed opportunity in pursuing higher education in the late 1960s as a factor in his decision to enter academia.
 The University of Surrey offered to award Bruford an honorary doctorate, but he wanted to put in the effort and work for his degree, which focused on creativity and music performance, specifically with a drum kit.
 Bruford's thesis, "Making it work: Creative music performance and the Western kit drummer", was posted online in May 2016.
 Bruford has since written various journal articles, book chapters and liner notes, and presented guest lectures at universities and music institutions in Europe and North America.

 In April 2017, Bruford was inducted into the Rock and Roll Hall of Fame as a former member of Yes.
 He attended the ceremony, but did not perform or deliver an acceptance speech.
 In March 2018, Bruford introduced Yes at their two London shows during their 50th Anniversary Tour.
 Later that year, Bruford published his second book, Uncharted: Creativity and the Expert Drummer.
 It is an adaptation of his PhD dissertation.

 In October 2020, Bruford put much of his personal collection of instruments, microphones, tour cases, and other equipment from his career, up for sale, totalling 258 separate listings.
 In August 2021, his back catalogue of music from Bruford, Moraz/Bruford, and Earthworks were made available on digital streaming platforms for the first time.
 In January 2022, Bruford launched his own YouTube channel to share videos from his career with additional "thoughts and anecdotes".
-Later in 2022, a 6-CD career-spanning box set of tracks which he had played on was released entitled Making a Song and Dance: A Complete-Career Collection.
-This will be followed by a 3-CD archival set, The Best of Bill Bruford – The Winterfold & Summerfold Years, in October 2024.
+Later in 2022, a 6-CD career-spanning box set of tracks which he had played on was released, entitled Making a Song and Dance: A Complete-Career Collection.
+This was followed by a 3-CD archival set, The Best of Bill Bruford – The Winterfold & Summerfold Years, in October 2024.